 Step 6: Simmer Until Tender

-Just before serving, stir in the finely chopped spinach and let it wilt for a minute.
-This last addition adds a fresh pop of color and a slight earthiness that brightens up the entire dish.
-Serve the soup hot, and get ready to enjoy every flavorful spoonful.
+Finally, stir in the finely chopped spinach and let the soup simmer for just one more minute.
+This last step adds a fresh pop of color and a delicate green freshness that balances the heartiness perfectly.
+Serve your soup hot and enjoy every bite!

 How to Serve Sausage and Potato Soup Recipe